slarionne/Spotify_Analysis_ML/README.md

 ## Table of Contents
 ### Data Loading and Exploration
-Load the dataset from a CSV file using pandas.
+Load the dataset from a linked file using pandas.
 Display basic information about the dataset and explore unique values in selected columns.

 ### Data Preprocessing